Computer-Aided Specification and Design Tools — IEC 61508

 Procedure

-2. Establish modeling rules: notation, naming, levels of abstraction, and traceability conventions (IDs, link types, change control).
+2. Establish modelling rules.
+Define notation, naming, levels of abstraction, and traceability conventions (IDs, link types, change control).

-4. Run automated checks (missing transitions, conflicting constraints, orphaned/duplicate requirements, undefined interfaces).
+4. Run automated checks.
+Look for missing transitions, conflicting constraints, orphaned or duplicate requirements, and undefined interfaces.

 7. Generate evidence for assessment: exports of traceability matrices, analysis reports, and review records.

-Scenario: A high-integrity process shutdown function must close valves on high pressure or high temperature.
+A high-integrity process shutdown function must close valves on high pressure or high temperature.
 The team models the logic using a hierarchical state machine in a model-oriented tool and documents interlock conditions in a stimulus–response table.
-The tool flags unspecified transitions from “Voting=2oo3 FAIL” to “Shutdown Pending,” and highlights an orphaned requirement with no linked verification.
-After review, the team resolves the missing transition and adds a test case.
-Result: early removal of ambiguity and stronger evidence for SIL justification.

 Tooling walk-through